Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 How many schema types should I implement?

 Start with the essentials: Organization (or LocalBusiness), WebSite, and BreadcrumbList on every page.
 Then add page-specific types: Article for blog posts, Product for products, FAQ for Q&A pages.
-Most business websites benefit from 4-6 schema types total.
+Most business websites benefit from a handful of schema types.

 Can schema markup hurt my SEO?

 Only if you misuse it.
 Marking up content that does not exist on the page, using fake review schema, or implementing schema that contradicts your visible content can result in Google manual actions.
-Implemented correctly, schema cannot hurt you.
+Implemented correctly, schema is safe.

 Step 1: Run a free schema validation on your website to see what structured data you currently have and what is missing.

-Step 2: Run a free AI readiness audit to see how your overall site scores across all six dimensions AI systems evaluate.
+Step 2: Run a free AI readiness audit to see how your overall site scores across the dimensions AI systems evaluate.

 Step 3: Implement the schema types recommended for your business type, starting with Organization and WebSite.